nais/doc/docs/auth/explanations/README.md

     All major modern browsers sends at least one of these for navigational requests, with Internet Explorer 8 being the only known exception.
     Hopefully you're not in a position that requires supporting that browser.

-A top-level navigation request results in a `HTTP 302 Found` response with the `Location` header pointing to the [login endpoint](#login-endpoint).
-The `redirect` parameter is set to the original request's `Referer` header to preserve the user's original location.
-If the `Referer` header is empty, we use the matching ingress context path for the original request.

-All other requests (such as `POST` or `PUT` requests, or `fetch`, `XMLHttpRequest`/`XHR` or `AJAX` from browsers) are _not_ considered navigational requests.
-These requests result in a `HTTP 401 Unauthorized` response with the `Location` header set as described above.

-Ensure that your frontend handles the `HTTP 401` response and redirects the user to the login endpoint.
+Ensure that your frontend code handles `HTTP 401` responses and appropriately notifies the user or redirects them to the [login endpoint](../reference/README.md#login-endpoint).

 ## Further Reading